HITS-AIN/GPCC.jl/README.md

 </p>

 ```
-using PyPlot # must be independently installed
+using PyPlot # must be independently installed, other plotting packages can be used instead

 colours = ["blue", "orange"] # define colours